stwe/DatatablesBundle/Resources/doc/query.md

 ## 1. Customize the Doctrine Query

 The query is automatically generated and contains the fields of the Datatables class.
-Of course it is sometimes necessary necessary to customize your query.
+Of course it is sometimes necessary to customize your query.
 This can be done in the **controller action**.

 Suppose your `PostEntity` has a `createdBy` ManyToOne association: